Souheil-Yazji/Dalle-DiscBot/README.md

 # Dalle-DisBot
-A discord bot which interaces with OpenAi Dalle API
+A discord bot which interfaces with OpenAi Dalle API